 The Ministry of Education, Culture, Sports, Science and Technology conducted a nationwide survey on the enrollment status of non-Japanese children for the first time in 2019, and found that out of 124,049 school-aged children, 15.8 percent (or 19,654 students) were not enrolled in Japanese elementary or junior high schools or foreign schools in Japan.
 As can be seen from this result, the system is thus in need of reform since there is no guarantee that children of foreign nationality are receiving the educational opportunities and environment they need because there is no obligation to attend school.

-Against this backdrop, JCIE has launched the Diverse Roots, Inclusive Society initiative to build the social infrastructure needed to build a more inclusive Japanese society that can fully support youths with foreign roots.
+Against this backdrop, JCIE has launched the Supporting Youths of Diverse Roots and an Inclusive Society (SYDRIS) initiative to build the social infrastructure needed to build a more inclusive Japanese society that can fully support youths with foreign roots.
 JCIE will act as a funding organization, utilizing funds made available under the Act on Utilization of Funds Related to Dormant Deposits to Promote Public Interest Activities by the Private Sector to provide grants that support the types of educational support, career guidance, counseling and adaptation support, employment support, etc., that youths with foreign roots require.
 By supporting the organizations that carry out these activities, we will encourage the creation of a social infrastructure that enables youth with foreign roots to smoothly transition to Japanese society.
 At the same time, in order to establish a systemic base that allows youth with foreign roots to achieve a stable position in Japan without feeling separated and isolated from Japanese society, JCIE will undertake research and engage local and national governments in dialogues to promote systemic and policy reforms.